micronDLA/SDK/docs/PythonAPI.md

 ***Return value:*** model's output tensor as a preallocated numpy array of type float32.

 ******
-## Quantize

-Loads and quantizes a network over a calibration dataset, and prepares it for Micron DLA hardware.

-***Parameters:***

-**Image**:  a string with the image path or the image dimensions.
-If it is an image path then the size of the image will be used to set up Micron DLA hardware's code.
-If it is not an image path then it needs to specify the size in one of the following formats:
->    Width x Height x Planes
->    Width x Height x Planes x Batchsize
->    Width x Height x Depth x Planes x Batchsize

-Multiple inputs can be specified by separating them with a semi-colon.

-Example: width=224,height=256,channels=3 becomes a string "224x256x3".

-**Modeldir**: path to a model file in ONNX format.

-**Outfile**: path to a file where a model in Micron DLA ready format will be saved.

-**Images**: a list of inputs (calibration dataset) to the model as a numpy array of type float32.

-**Numcard**: number of FPGA cards to use.
-Optional.
-Default value is 1 if not specified.

-**Numclus**: number of clusters to be used.
-Optional.
-Default value is 1 if not specified.

-***Return value:*** Number of results to be returned by the network

-******
 ## Init

 Loads a bitfile on an FPGA if necessary and prepares to run Micron DLA hardware.